demaniak/crupu/README.md

 A simple, zero dependency component that will keep a simple copyright notice up to date (current year).

 # Features
-Keeps a simple copyright notice up to date.
+## Keeps a simple copyright notice up to date.

 For example, it can make sure that the year part of "Copyright &copy; Awesome Company 2016" will always be the current year.

+## Zero runtime dependencies
+Because this is such a simple component, it has no other dependencies.

 # How
 ## Install